geekprojects/HashWord/README.md

 Hints
 ---

-* Use a good, secure master password
+* Use a good, secure master password!!
+    * Using this tool is pointless if you use a weak password.
+Remember that anyone trying to get access to your passwords will likely have a copy of the database and can spend as much time as they like trying to brute force it.
     * Do not use a master password that you use for anything else
     * Change the master password occasionally, but not so frequently that you end up using an insecure one
 * Keep backups of the database!
 * If you're paranoid, make sure you build HashWord from source